 - x-R chart: Charts to monitor a variable’s data when samples are collected at regular intervals from a business or industrial process.

-A unit that fails to meet acceptance criteria due to one or more defects.
-Defective data is used when a quality characteristic of an item cannot be easily measured, but can be classified as conforming or non-conforming.
+Defective: A unit that fails to meet acceptance criteria due to one or more defects.
+Defective data is used when a quality characteristic of an item cannot be easily measured but can be classified as conforming or non-conforming.
 It involves the fraction, or percent of defectives in a sample, and are represented in either an np chart or an n chart.

-A failure to meet one part of an acceptance criteria.
+Defect: A failure to meet one part of the acceptance criteria.
 Defect data is used when the quality of the item can be determined by the number of defects in the item or by counting the number of occurrences of some event per unit of time.
 The data can be shown in either the c chart or the u chart.

 AcqLinks and References: